Autocomplete

 Students are expected to follow Washington state law on the Student Conduct Code for the University of Washington.
 In this course, students must:

-In your visually-organizing structure shown during the video presentation, you must cite any sources you used, including lecture materials, section materials, and collaboration with peers.
+In a canvas comment turned in with your video presentation, you must cite any sources you used, including lecture materials, section materials, and collaboration with peers.
 If you used any kind of computer technology to help prepare your project deliverable, include the queries and/or prompts.

 Submitted work that is not consistent with sources may be subject to the student conduct process.